 Post 18 options

 We have fantastic contacts with a range of higher education providers and employment schemes.

 Each year you will have a range of opportunities to learn about your options for next steps and get guidance from specialists about how to take them, both in school and by visiting providers and employment fairs.

 Whilst the key focus for Year 12 students is on academic progression and embedding study skills and habits that enable them to become effective and confident independent learners, other applied learning events and opportunities take place throughout the year to support their personal development and progression.
 These include Learn2Live road safety, visits to Universities such as Cardiff, Exeter and Oxford, visits to careers fairs and employability events and visits in school from careers and higher education advisors such as our annual careers fair and visiting workshops with Talk the Talk and Future First.

-We also have access to support from CSW and NSSW to help students begin to visualise life after school, whether that’s university, apprenticeship or other training or employment.
+We have a dedicated careers mentor, based in Post 16, and students also have access to support from Careers South West and Next Steps South West to help begin to visualise life after school, whether that’s university, apprenticeship or other training or employment.

 The University and Colleges Admissions Service (UCAS) scheme runs alongside apprenticeship and employability advice.
-Students are fully supported to make a successful application to the universities or colleges of their choice with support writing applications and personal statements from our post 16 team and one to one sessions with advisors from Universities of Cardiff, Salford, South Wales, Bristol, Plymouth, Marjons, Exeter and Falmouth as well as access to one to one support for Oxbridge applicants.
+Students are fully supported to make a successful application to the universities or colleges of their choice with support writing applications and personal statements from our post 16 team and one to one sessions with advisors from a range of universities including Universities of Cardiff, Salford, Oxford, South Wales, Bristol, Plymouth, Marjons, Exeter and Falmouth as well as access to one-to-one support for Oxbridge applicants.

 We also run a number of visits to universities and apprenticeship fairs to help you to experience what is out there.